Harry Douglas: College career

 Douglas saw no action in 2003, red shirting, and spending the entire year on the scout team.

-In his first year of action, Douglas played in 12 games as a wideout and caught 5 passes for 43 yards.
-He played a valuable role on special teams as well.
-His highlight of the year was a 65-yard touchdown run on a reverse in the 2004 AutoZone Liberty Bowl in Memphis that propelled the Cardinals to a 44–40 victory and a #6 final AP ranking in the team's last year as a member of Conference USA.
+In his first year of action, Douglas played in 12 games as a wideout and caught 5 passes for a total of 43 yards.
+He played special teams as well.
+His scored a 65-yard touchdown run on a reverse in the 2004 AutoZone Liberty Bowl in Memphis, Tennessee that helped propelled the team to a 44–40 victory and a #6 final AP ranking in the team's last year as a member of Conference USA.

 Douglas saw an increased role in 2005 with the departure of J. R. Russell.
 His first career receiving touchdown came in a 3 catch, 91 yard performance against Oregon State in which the Cardinals won, 63–27.
 Against arch-rival Cincinnati, he had a (then) career-high 5 catches for 87 yards and a touchdown in a 46–22 victory.
 Douglas finished the year with 27 catches for 457 yards.

-As a junior, he would be counted on even more with the graduations of Montrell Jones and Joshua Tinch.
-He started off the year with a 26-yard run off a reverse against Kentucky that set up a 48-yard score by Michael Bush in a 59–28 win.
-Against Miami, despite scoring no touchdowns, he had a big game catching 4 passes for 94 yards on his birthday.
+As a junior, he started the year with a 26-yard run off a reverse against Kentucky that set up a 48-yard score by Michael Bush in a 59–28 win.
+Against Miami, despite scoring no touchdowns, he caught 4 passes for 94 yards on his birthday.
 He caught a touchdown pass from Hunter Cantwell the next week at Kansas State in a 24–6 win, and went on to catch 5 more, 2 in the season finale against Connecticut.
 In the 2007 Orange Bowl, he registered a personal best and an Orange Bowl best 10 catches for 165 yards in a 24–13 Cardinals win.
-He and teammate Mario Urrutia proved to be one of the best receiving tandems in the entire nation.

-Douglas started off 2007 with a bang, catching 5 balls for 151 yards and 2 scores in an easy win over Murray State.
-He caught a touchdown pass in each of his team's next 3 games against MTSU, Kentucky, and Syracuse before suffering an injury.
-He returned on October 13 against Cincinnati, catching 7 passes for 118 yards, none of which was more important than a 51-yard reception that set up a game winning touchdown by Anthony Allen in a 28–24 win.
-To close out the year, he caught a touchdown in a 24–17 win over Pitt and came up with a great performance despite a 55–17 loss at South Florida, recording 8 receptions for 136 yards and 1 touchdown.
-After the year, he was invited to the Under Armour Senior Bowl in Mobile, AL along with teammate Brian Brohm.
-He graduated from Louisville with a degree in Political Science.
+Douglas started off 2007 catching 5 balls for 151 yards and 2 scores in a win over Murray State.
+He caught a touchdown pass in each of his team's next 3 games against MTSU, Kentucky, and Syracuse.
+In the game against Syracuse in September 2007, he suffered an ankle injury and had to be carted off the field.
+He was forced to miss subsequent practices.
+He later returned on October 13 against Cincinnati, catching 7 passes for 118 yards.
+To close out the year, he caught a touchdown in a 24–17 win over Pitt.
+He caught 8 receptions for 136 yards and 1 touchdown in a loss to South Florida.
+After the year, he was invited to the Under Armour Senior Bowl in Mobile, Alabama along with teammate Brian Brohm.
+Douglas graduated from Louisville with a degree in Political Science.